andres-perez21/Cysec/README.md

 •	Description of the Topology
 •	Access Policies
 •	ELK Configuration
-o	Beats in Use
+•	Beats in Use
-o	Machines Being Monitored
+•	Machines Being Monitored
 •	How to Use the Ansible Build

 Description of the Topology